WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 You can set a background to the optional "read more" link in the post excerpt block using elements:
 `Styles > blocks > the name of the block > elements > element > attribute`

-Since we have enabled custom padding, we can add padding within the spacing attribute to make the background color more visible.
+Since the theme has custom padding enabled, you can add padding within the spacing attribute to make the background color more visible:

 ```JSON
 "styles": {